deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “I’m telling you, *Tangled* has the best songs!”

 Xiù giggled and scraped her mixture of crushed garlic and chopped onions into a pan to start frying.
 “It so doesn’t!
-Yeah, they’re good but they’re not like… Everybody can remember *The Lion King*’s songs, but nobody remembers the ones from *Tangled*.”
+Yeah, they’re good but they’re not like… Everybody can remember *The Lion King’s* songs, but nobody remembers the ones from *Tangled*.”

 “Well they should!”
 Allison insisted, “‘*When will my life begin’*? *‘I’ve got a dream’*?
 They’re amazing!”
-She glanced conspiratorially around the room even though they both knew they were alone. “...Julian tears up during *’I see the light.’*”
+She glanced conspiratorially around the room even though they both knew they were alone. “...Julian tears up during *’I see the light.’”*

-Xiù put her knife down just in case she cut herself laughing “He *doesn’t!?*”
+Xiù put her knife down just in case she cut herself laughing “He *doesn’t!?”*

 Allison nodded with an impish smile as she finished putting the last of the laundry away.
 “My right hand to God!
 He gets all misty-eyed when they’re singing in harmony.”